 - If you choose to View, you will be brought to a page where you can view the parameters of the claim.
 There will also be charts breaking down the number of claims and the total claimed amount, collated on a monthly basis

-- If you choose to Edit, you will be brought to the claim's edit page.
-Follow the instructions in "How to create a new Claim Type" as shown above to make changes to the claim type
+- If you choose to Edit, you will be brought to the claim's edit page, where you can change the claim type settings (as explained above)

 - If you choose to Delete, you will be prompted with a warning pop-up.
 Click Ok to proceed